D-M-Moriarty/Meta-Frameworks/README.md

-Sure!
-Here's how you might adjust the pages of your website to showcase these techniques:

 Homepage (Static Website): This is a basic static HTML page that does not include any dynamic data or interactive elements.
 You can serve this page directly from a CDN without involving a server at runtime.

 About Us (Multi Page App): A traditional web app where each page is its own HTML document.
 Clicking a link triggers a full page reload.